Pedri: 2022–Present: Sustained domestic success and injury issues

 On 28 January 2023, Pedri made his 100th appearance in all competitions in a La Liga game against Girona.
 He was brought on in the 26th minute for injured Ousmane Dembélé and scored the only goal in the match.
 By the end of the 2022–23 season, he managed to achieve his first La Liga title with Barcelona under coach Xavi.

 With the arrival of new manager Hansi Flick at Barcelona in the 2024–25 season, Pedri improved upon his fitness greatly, and enjoyed a strong and largely injury-free start to the season.

-On 21 January 2025, he assisted Eric García for Barcelona's equalizer against Benfica to make the game 4–4, with Barcelona eventually winning the game 5–4 and securing a top 8 spot in the league phase of Champions League.
+On 21 January 2025, he assisted Eric García for Barcelona's equalizer against Benfica to make the game 4–4, with Barcelona eventually winning the game 5–4 and securing a top 8 spot in the league phase of the Champions League.
 Later that month, on 30 January, he extended his contract with the club until 2030.

-On 26 April 2025, Pedri scored the first goal in the Copa del Rey final versus Real Madrid and helped the team to win the game 3–2.
-After Lamine Yamal dribbled through Madrid's defense, he played a pass to Pedri who then scored from outside of the box, curling one into the top left corner past Thibaut Courtois.
+On 26 April, Pedri scored the first goal in the Copa del Rey final against Real Madrid and helped the team to win the game 3–2.
+After Lamine Yamal dribbled through Madrid's defense, he played a pass to Pedri who then scored from outside of the box, curling one into the top left corner and then Barcelona finished the season by lifting La Liga, the Copa del Rey and the Supercopa de España, along with a semi-final finish in the Champions League, with Pedri featuring regularly in the team across all competitions.

+On 26 October, Pedri was sent off in a 2–1 defeat against Real Madrid after receiving two yellow cards, marking the first red card of his senior career.
+Three days later, Barcelona confirmed that he had suffered a tear to the distal biceps femoris muscle in his left thigh, which subsequently sidelined him.
+Up to that point, he had appeared in all of Barcelona’s matches during the season.
+He returned from injury on 29 November, featuring as a second half substitute for Raphinha in Barcelona's 3–1 victory over Alavés.
+On 13 December, after starting in a 2–0 win against Osasuna, Pedri became Barcelona's youngest player to make 150 La Liga appearances, a record previously held by Lionel Messi.